openproblems-bio/website/content/NeurIPS_2021/organizers.md

     complexes and RNA interactions, as well as flexible, dynamic and even disordered protein ensembles.

--   **Angela Pisco** is the Associate Director of Bioinformatics at the Chan Zuckerbeg Biohub.
+-   **Angela Pisco** is the Associate Director of Bioinformatics at the Chan Zuckerberg Biohub.
     Her group is responsible for generating and annotated atlas-scale single-cell datasets across biological systems.